 - Abuse of power of attorney is a common method of financial control.

 Family members should monitor bank records and asset access.
-Civil claims for elder financial abuse can fall under Minnesota theft and fraud statutes.
+In Minnesota, financial abuse may also involve exploitation of vulnerable adults, along with theft or fraud claims.

 For a legal consultation, call 612-349-2729